elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 If we had matched the `p1` variable to the expression without the `preload` trailing pipe, we could still add that part, at any intermediate moment before matching the field to the `loc8` variable.
 Do remember that we are still in an environment where objects are immutable, so matching `p1` to the expression missing the `preload` part will be just that, a match to an immutable expression.
-If you later add the `preload` pipe to it, you should match a variable to it, like this:
+If you later add the `preload` pipe to it, you should match a variable to it, like this, where we're reusing the same
+variable:

 ```iex
 iex> p1 = p1 |> Botany.Repo.preload(:location)